LLNL/PnMPI/README.md

 This should find PnMPI on your system and build your module, assuming that you have your environment set up correctly.

 D2) Limiting the threading level
 --------------------------------
 If your module is not thread safe or is only able to process a limited amount of threading, it may provide a const integer named `PNMPI_SupportedThreadingLevel` to define the maximum provided threading level of this module.

-E.g. if your module supports no thread safety at all, your could be:
+E.g. if your module supports no thread safety at all, add the following lines to your module's code:

 ```C
 #include <mpi.h>